Foreign internal defense: Logistics

 In the absence of specific enabling legislation or orders, logistic support operations are limited by US law and usually consist of transportation or limited maintenance support.
-Other nations will have their own policies, but any FID force needs to avoid making the HN dependent on it for logistical services that the HN could do.
-Some HNs are sufficiently wealthy to be able to hire foreign contractors, but this practice also should be avoided.

-Highly skilled contractors may be useful as trainers, but their long-term use does not encourage the HN building its own set of skills.
-Third-country nationals also may present a security problem.

 There can be times, however, where the country or countries providing FID resources can make an enormous difference at a key time, as, for example, with heavy airlift or sealift.
 For example, while US troops are not on the ground in Darfur, African Union peacekeepers are being flown from Kigali, Rwanda and Abuja, Nigeria by US transport aircraft.

 Information operations

-There is a strong emphasis on guiding the HN to do psychological operations, not simply to keep the noncombat role of the foreign force, but also the reality that HN personnel will understand language and cultural nuances far better than foreigners.
-For example, a very effective leaflet during Operation Desert Storm was distasteful and even offensive to many Americans, because they showed men walking while holding hands "The Arabs loved them as they showed the solidarity of the soldiers, hand in hand."
+A very effective leaflet during Operation Desert Storm was distasteful and even offensive to many Americans, because they showed men walking while holding hands.
+"The Arabs loved them as they showed the solidarity of the soldiers, hand in hand."
 To have Arab men hold hands symbolizes friendship, not any sexual message that Americans perceived.

 For propaganda used in FID, there are multiple audiences, often with different perspectives.
 The wrong leaflet or broadcast sent to the wrong group can be counterproductive.
 In US FID doctrine, targets are identified as: